Smokefree Kent

 A digital campaign that reached over 5 million people over 2 years.

-The Quit for Them campaign ran over two years and targeted areas in North Wales with high smoking prevelance.
+The Quit for Them campaign ran over two years and targeted areas in North Wales with high smoking prevalence.
 We engaged both parents and children - making them the face of the campaign.
-We even pursuaded local celebrities to spread the message - including Olympic champ Ray Williams.
+We even persuaded local celebrities to spread the message - including Olympic champ Ray Williams.
 The messages were delivered using the voice of children and young people which really resonated with parents and grandparents.

 Over 25,000 residents visited the campaign website with thousands requesting support to quit.
 We tracked the journey of a sample of smokers (around 600) and found that the campaign led to 157 people quitting for good.